TrustLak/Lyft-challenge/README.md

-# Lyft-challenge
+# Symantic-segmentation-challenge
-Image segmentation challenge for a autonomous driving using Clara dataset
+Symantic segmentation challenge for a autonomous driving using Clara dataset